Al-Noman-Pro/Optimus_Prime/README.md

 # Special Features.
 This is a group management bot but it can clone Google drive file , it can search files in drive , it can delete file from drive and it can count drive files.

-This bot also can download file from direct download link , youtube video and audio, Mediafire, Zippyshare, Hxfile, Anonfiles, Antfiles URL, HTTP/HTTPS as File/Video in telegram.

 # Note
 You can use your own sqlalchemy database .
 If you don't have then use heroku-postgresql.
 After deploy go to herkou app resource option and search Heroku Postgres in add-ons and connect.